 Click on the Images Below to Launch each Video.

 How to Drive a Car: Dangers of Cell Phones, PDAs and Other Handheld Devices

 When You’re in a Car: Talking on a Cell Phone is NOT the Same as Talking to Your Passenger.

 It’s More Like Driving Drunk!

 Hands free Cell Phone Conversations Create a Distraction to the Driver

 When talking on cell phones while driving - brain activity is cut in half.
-The frontal cortex of the brain which becomes overloaded and simply can’t process all the information it receives.
-That could mean pedestrians or cyclists.
+The frontal cortex of the brain becomes overloaded and simply cannot process all the information it receives.
+The driver becomes less focused on keeping an eye out for any pedestrians or cyclists.

 So why is it different when you’re talking to the passenger next to you?